 If you have a special event coming up and want to look your best, you just need to plan ahead and schedule your eye rejuvenation surgery at least a month in advance so you will have enough time to prepare and recover.
 Here is a step-by-step outline of the blepharoplasty surgery timeline.

 1. Make an appointment

-To begin with, call our office and make an appointment.
-An in-person consultation with Dr. Angelina Postoev (or one of our skilled surgeons) is essential.
-However, we also offer teleconsults as the first step in the process if that is more convenient for your schedule.
+The first step is to call our office and make an appointment for an in-person consultation with Dr. Angelina Postoev (or one of our skilled surgeons).
+Teleconsults are available for the first step in the process if that is more convenient for your schedule.

 2. Prepare for the consultation

-- Your general health condition and eye condition;
+- Your general health and any previous or current eye conditions;

 - Current medications, including food supplements and vitamins;

-It’s common to take photos of the patient’s face before the surgery to better plan the surgery strategy and evaluate the final results.
+- One of the professionals will take photos of your face before the surgery to help plan the strategy for surgery and evaluate the final results;

-- Stock up on ice: it will be useful in the first few days after the operation;
+- Stock up on ice: it is useful for making ice packs for the first few days after eye rejuvenation procedures;

 - Clear your calendar in advance.
 You will need time to stay home and recover;